fluidnotions/seneca-zyre-transport/README.md

 Tested on  **3.5**

 ## Install
 To install, simply use npm.
-Remember you will need to install [Seneca.js][] if you haven't already.

 ```sh